Environment Policy

 A

-Strengthen efforts to comply environmental legislation
+Strengthen efforts to comply with environmental legislation

 Continuous improvement of environmental load